alandema/chabot_agent/README.md

 # chabot_agent
-Implementing a simple agent with langchain and Gemini
+Implementing a simple agent with langchain, Flask and docker